All roads lead to Negril. I'm so grateful to have visited this oasis before the end of 2020 and I'm already stoked for my next trip to the West Coast.

 Having access to the beach from Skylark was so convenient.
 Not only did the hotel provide us with beach tents (for when di sun too hot), lounge chairs and towels, but we were able to order food and drinks right onto the beach!

-It's safe to say that other beach days are unparalleled.
-Seven Mile Beach is full of personality and with tons of passersby, from vendors to tourists, you're bound to strike up a conversation.
+Other beach days can't compare to Seven Mile Beach.
+It is full of personality and with tons of passersby, from vendors to tourists, you're bound to strike up a conversation.
 I'd definitely recommend heading out to the beach earlier in the morning before the sun reaches its scorching peak, then going off for any afternoon activities and returning for its colourful sunset.

 Another one of Jamaica's most infamous and must-see tourist attractions is Rick's Cafe.
 It's a spot that still takes your breath away no matter how many times you've visited!